Focus Drift

 In Plain English:

-• ✅ Audio recordings, photos, and attachments stay on your device — they are not synced to the cloud
+• Audio recordings, photos, and attachments stay on your device

-• ✅ Location is only accessed when you ask for it — never in the background
+• Location is only accessed when you ask for it

-• ✅ AI insights, Ask Focus Drift chat, and audio transcription are processed entirely on-device
+• AI insights and audio transcription are processed entirely on-device

 We believe productivity tools should empower you, not surveil you.